← All posts

 The research on lead response time is consistent across industries, and the legal vertical is no exception.

-In commonly cited lead-response studies, responding within five minutes makes you dramatically more likely to qualify the lead than responding after thirty minutes.
+In commonly cited lead-response studies, responding within minutes makes you materially more likely to qualify the lead than responding much later.
 After an hour, the probability of meaningful contact drops sharply.
-After twenty-four hours, you're essentially cold-calling someone who has already moved on.
+After twenty-four hours, you are often reaching someone who has already moved on.

-These numbers come from research across professional services, but they likely understate the effect in legal because legal inquiries carry more urgency than most.
-A person contacting a lawyer is usually in a time-sensitive situation — an arrest, an accident, a custody dispute, a business crisis.
-They are not browsing.
-They are not comparing options casually over a few weeks.
+These numbers come from research across professional services, but they likely understate the effect in legal because legal inquiries often carry more urgency than most.
+A person contacting a lawyer is usually in a time-sensitive situation: an arrest, an accident, a custody dispute, a business crisis.
+They are not browsing casually over a few weeks.
 They need help now, and the first attorney who responds credibly gets the conversation.

 The firms that understand this have a structural advantage over firms that treat intake like a queue to be worked through when someone gets around to it.